 2.2 Continuation Chart Patterns

-Continuation chart patterns are ones that indicate that the current trend will restart.
+Continuation chart patterns indicate that the current trend will restart.

 They are also known as consolidation patterns because they demonstrate how buyers or sellers take a brief pause before continuing in the same direction as the previous trend.